-January 20, 2021 - Kate Pace Way between Cranberry Rd and Gibson Road is closed to snowmobile traffic due to the COVID-19 State of Emergency and the North Bay-Parry Sound District Health Unit closure of snowmobile trails.
+February 22, 2021 - Kate Pace Way between Cranberry Rd and Gibson Road is now open to snowmobile traffic as the North Bay-Parry Sound District Health Unit has re-opened snowmobile trails in the area.

 October 15, 2020 - New Trail Bridge Spring 2021 at Eau Claire Gorge Conservation Area!
 The bridge near the Gorge has been removed.
 The trail will be closed until spring.
 To access the Gorge, follow the trail past the Historic Cabin.
 The washrooms and the gate at Graham Road and Peddlers Drive are now closed for the season.

 The North Bay-Mattawa Conservation Authority continues to follow the guidance of the North Bay Parry Sound District Health Unit to monitor the Novel Coronavirus (COVID-19) situation and respond appropriately.
 We continue to examine our business practices to find a balance between our social responsibility to prevent the spread of COVID-19 while continuing to deliver essential services.